Elvis Presley’s Graceland Gets $45 Million Makeover By Wife

-Elvis Presley’s Graceland gets new $45 million makeover by wife, Priscilla Presley.
+Elvis Presley’s Graceland gets a new $45 million makeover by his wife, Priscilla Presley.

 Despite decades after his death, the King of Rock n’ Roll’s legacy remains alive and well with the opening of an entertainment attraction at his estate in Memphis Tennessee on Thursday.
-According to the Beaumont Enterprise over 200 people were at the launch of the entertainment complex by the late singer’s wife, Priscilla.
+According to the Beaumont Enterprise, over 200 people were at the launch of the entertainment complex by the late singer’s wife, Priscilla.
 The 71-year-old business magnate was on hand to cut a ribbon and allow fans into the sprawling compound which she says connects fans even more with the late legend.

 Priscilla Presley cuts the ribbon to open "Elvis Presley's Memphis,” a new $45 million complex within Graceland. https://t.co/3LkGnBjZT9 pic.twitter.com/5z7IhWpGyt